WE NEED YOUR HELP!

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 Tim Hunter's River's Edge has arrived on Blu-ray from the Kino-Lorber label.
 The corresponding DVD image was quite a bit weaker due to the mid 80's stock curse that prompted a higher level of digital noise in the SD-level transfer than most fans would appreciate.
-This single-layered 1080P with a decent bitrate still has a tendency to look very thick with abundant background grain and hints at the same noise but and I expect this is as good as the film has ever looked on digital.
+This single-layered 1080P with a decent bitrate still has a tendency to look very thick with abundant background grain and hints at the same time noise.
 I also don't doubt that the film looked similar, theatrically, 30-years ago.
-This 1.85:1 has acceptable contrast, a gritty thickness but some rich colors.
+This 1.85:1 has acceptable, but not stellar contrast, a gritty thickness but some rich colors.
 All things considered - pretty solid although I don't discount some minor enhancement here and there although it does not appear to be blanketed throughout.
-This Blu-ray provides as good as presentation as you are likely to find for your home theater enjoyment.
+This Blu-ray provides a fair HD presentation.

 Signal One Entertainment in the UK have a similar technical transfer (single-layered - similar bitrates) but their visuals are a bit darker bringing out the colors a bit more.
-Framing is the same (1.85:1 - no cropping) - and you still get the heavy grain textures.
-It's pretty much the same HD presentation, excepting it is darker with richer colors overall, and some may appreciate that appearance.
+Framing is the same (1.85:1 - no cropping) - and you still get the heavy grain textures that look like occasional scanner noise.
+It's pretty much the same HD presentation, excepting it is darker with richer colors overall, and some will appreciate that appearance more.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

-More Kino Lorber - Region 'A' - Blu-ray Captures
+More Camera Obscura - Region 'B' - Blu-ray Captures

 What is becoming a standard audio transfer for Kino - a DTS-HD Master 2.0 channel at 1663 kbps.
 It does the job with less-remarkable effects.
 The score is by Jürgen Knieper (Wim Wender's Wings of Desire and The American Friend) and sounds strong via the lossless with some seething depth and notable crispness.
 There are optional English subtitles offered and my Oppo has identified it as being a region 'A'-locked.